brucify/revolutax/README.md

 #FIL_SLUT
 ```

-#### Current vs. Savings

-The program algorithm  takes into account the two types of `Product` of transactions: `Savings` and `Current`.
-Specifically, when calculating the tax for a trade where you sold cryptocurrency, the program will first try to
-find the costs for the sold crypto in the `Current` transactions and deduct them from there.
-Only when there are
-not enough available costs to deduct on the `Current` transactions will the program deduct from the `Savings`
-transactions.
+The generated SRU file can be submitted to the Skatteverket electronically, simplifying
+the tax reporting process for the taxpayer.
+If the `--sru-file` flag is not used, the program
+will produce a CSV file containing the same information.

 ### Available Options